 - Appears when a class is TENTATIVE, which means no one can enroll in the class.

-the start of the semester, as well as best practices for students, on the Waitlist FAQ page.
-And for those creating the class schedule, the Academic Scheduling site offers additional tips and information regarding the creation of waitlists in
+You can find additional details and a breakdown of how waitlists work before and after the start of the semester, as well as best practices for students, on the Waitlist FAQ page.
+And for those creating the class schedule, the Academic Scheduling site offers additional tips and information regarding the creation of waitlists in the class schedule.

 Permission numbers are unique 6-digit codes that are system-generated, issued by the instructor, and allow students to enroll into a particular section of a class.
 They are required for all classes that require instructor consent, as well as in closed classes during the first week of the semester and all classes during the second week.

 You can find permission numbers for your section in MyCSUSM (Faculty Center).

 - A permission number allows a student to enroll in a closed/full class or a class that requires instructor consent or has reserved seats.

 - A permission number does not allow student to enroll if pre-requisites have not been met; see the Pre-Requisite Waiver page for more information

 You can find more information about the generation of Permission numbers, as well as how to request more, on the Academic Scheduling site.